Montessori Mom

 Furniture

 4. Furniture should be left to make noise.
-Montessori classrooms don’t put felt pads on the bottom of chairs or tables.
-The noise of pushing a chair under a table shows a child how to carefully and quietly to push a chair under a table.
+Montessori classrooms don't put felt pads on the bottom of chairs or tables.
+The noise of pushing a chair under a table shows a child how to carefully and quietly push a chair under a table.

 Chairs